2017 Take of Passage Peregrine Falcons for Falconry

 The U.S. Fish and Wildlife Service (USFWS) completed a Final Environmental Assessment for the take of passage Peregrine Falcons (Falco peregrinus) during 2008.
 The USFWS determined that 36 passage birds could be taken east of 100 degrees longitude without having any negative impacts on Peregrine Falcon populations.
-This year the USFWS and the Flyway Councils, which have members from each state, developed and approved a plan for take during the fall of 2015.
+This year the USFWS and the Flyway Councils, which have members from each state, developed and approved a plan for take during the winter of 2017.
 The Atlantic, Mississippi, and Central flyways determined the number of birds allocated among each flyway.
-The Atlantic Flyway was awarded 12 passage Peregrine Falcons for the 2015 season.
-During the summer of 2015 the Atlantic Flyway Council allocated the number of falcons to be taken among the Atlantic coastal states.
+The Atlantic Flyway was awarded 12 passage Peregrine Falcons for the 2017 season.
+During the winter of 2017 the Atlantic Flyway Council allocated the number of falcons to be taken among the Atlantic coastal states.
 This was accomplished by evaluation of two factors.
 These included: (1) the desire of each state to participate; and (2) the geographical distribution of passage falcons along the Atlantic Coast.
-Through this process, Virginia was allotted one passage Peregrine Falcons for the September 20 – October 20, 2015 trapping season.
+Through this process, Virginia was allotted one passage Peregrine Falcons for the September 20–October 20, 2017 trapping season.

 - A random draw will be conducted of four qualified applicants who will be eligible to take a passage peregrine.
 Only one non-resident applicant will be randomly selected from the pool of applicants.